Counterfactual Editing for Search Result Explanation: The Proposed

-The design choices of our editing algorithm echo our desiderata: (1) we start the search for counterfactuals from one token such that we can achieve \textbf{Closeness}; (2) we stop the search when a counterfactual can flip the result such that the principle of \mbox{\textbf{Max \#Flips}} is satisfied; (3) we choose the counterfactual query with lowest perplexity among the candidates that can flip the result to meet the \textbf{Fluency} principle.
+Our editing algorithm's design reflects the desiderata: (1) we start the search for counterfactuals by modifying one token at a time to meet \textbf{Closeness}; (2) we stop the search when a counterfactual can flip the result such that the principle of \mbox{\textbf{Max \#Flips}} is satisfied; (3) among the candidates that can flip the result, we choose the counterfactual query with lowest perplexity.
+This choice ensures fluent counterfactual queries.
 (4) We use word prediction model as the backbone for Editor $\mathbf{E}$.
-In our implementation, we use a light model\\ ~\texttt{DistilBERTForMaskedLM}\footnote{https://huggingface.co/docs/transformers/model\_doc/distilbert}, which has a fully connected layer on top of a DistilBERT for word prediction to meet the \textbf{Low Latency} principle. but it can also be replaced with other word prediction algorithms (e.g. \texttt{BERTForMaskedLM}, etc.)
+In our implementation, we use a lightweight \texttt{DistilBERTForMaskedLM} (66M), which has a fully connected layer on top of a DistilBERT for word prediction.
+This choice meets the \textbf{Low Latency} principle.
+Notably, it can also be replaced with other word prediction algorithms (e.g. \texttt{BERTForMaskedLM}, etc.).
+In addition, it is known that large-scale transformer-based language models can benefit from continually pretraining on target domain corpus~\cite{devlin2018bert,roberts2019exploring,gururangan2020don}.
+Thus we also continually pretrain \texttt{DistilBERTForMaskedLM} on the target corpus.
+To distinguish from the one using off-the-shelf LM, we name our methods as \method~and \methodplus, respectively.